Lyft adds more routes and commute scheduling to Shuttle service

 SFO Shuttle Routes 9_11

-Lfyt says its goal with expansions were first to cover off the densest commuter zones, and continued growth will aim to tackle routes where affordable options from other transit providers are in short supply.
+Lyft says its goal with expansions were first to cover off the densest commuter zones, and continued growth will aim to tackle routes where affordable options from other transit providers are in short supply.

 While I’ve seen critics suggest Lyft’s Shuttle and services like it are essentially just reinventing the bus, there’s more going on here: Demand modelling means that Shuttle can evolve to meet the actual needs of commuters on the ground, and potentially allocate transportation much more efficiently, while avoiding needless congestion.